ZWO ASIAIR Plus Review

 I really enjoy the Autorun mode of the ASIAIR Plus.
 It makes the process of setting up and monitoring an imaging session crystal clear.

-You’re able to set a sequence of images to run automatically, whether they are your light frames (picture files) or calibration frames such as dark frames and flat frames.
+You’re able to set a sequence of images to run automatically, whether they are your light frames (picture files) or calibration frames such as dark frames and flat frames

-All of the important information is displayed, from the light frame exposure length to the binning mode.
 You can review the images as they come in on the fly, or dive into the file folder system to browse everything that has been captured so far.

-When running an imaging plan on my smartphone, I usually retreat back into the house when everything is running.
 I lose the WiFi connection when I do this, but it does not mean that the imaging session has stopped.

 To check up on my imaging plan, I just go back into the garage (which is closer to my setup outside), and the WiFi connection is restored.
-Ideally, the WiFi signal would be strong enough to maintain a connection no matter how far away from the ASIAIR I was.

 Capturing Flat Frames